openSUSE/salt-toaster/ci/README.md

 Welcome to salt-toaster jenkins pipelines!

+# How is the design architecture of toaster pipelines?

 ## Currently workflow

 Currently you need to create manual the jenkins job and configure as pipeline.